Adaptyst/Adaptyst/README.md

-# AdaptivePerf
+# Adaptyst
 [![License: GNU GPL v2 only](https://img.shields.io/badge/license-GNU%20GPL%20v2%20only-blue)]()
 [![Version: 0.1.dev](https://img.shields.io/badge/version-0.1.dev-red)]()

-A comprehensive profiling tool with custom-patched Linux ```perf``` as its main foundation.
+A comprehensive and architecture-agnostic performance analysis tool (formerly AdaptivePerf).

 ## Disclaimer
 This is currently a dev version and the tool is under active development.
-The test coverage is currently limited to the backend (adaptiveperf-server) only and bugs are to be expected.
+The test coverage is currently limited to the backend (adaptyst-server) only and bugs are to be expected.
 Use at your own risk!

 All feedback is welcome.